Formbricks

 CEO & Co-Founder

-This guide gives you 40+ employee survey questions organized by category, each with a recommended question type and effectiveness rating.
-You also get best practices for anonymity, distribution strategies with response rate benchmarks, common mistakes to avoid, and a free template you can deploy in minutes.
+This guide gives you 70+ employee survey questions organized by category, each with a recommended question type and effectiveness rating.
+You also get the 5 C's of engagement, best practices for anonymity, distribution strategies, common mistakes to avoid, and a free template you can deploy in minutes.

 What you will find in this guide: